scifir/scifir-units/TO-DO.md

 - TODO: use constexpr and consteval to initialize units instantly, possibly use it in more parts of the code
 - TODO: use << directly with strings in replacement of ostringstream
 - TODO: maybe the operator + of scifir-units classes with strings aren't needed in favor of the use of operator <<
+- TODO: see what to do to have a data file for C++ libraries, what is the current solution in Unix environments

 ## CONSTANTS (3)